Telenav/kivakit/documentation/developing/releasing.md

         ./kivakit-build-codeflowers.sh

-4. Open *site/index.html* in an editor and insert the &lt;option&gt; HTML code that was output by the build process.
+4. If there have been any projects added or removed since the last release, open *site/index.html* in an editor and insert the &lt;option&gt; HTML code that was output by the kivakit-build-codeflowers.sh.

 #### 1.4 Build the release branch